Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Odd/Stupid Things.

 One of the phrases the Rooks repeat endlessly, "shank's pony" was a reference to walkin' legs.
 The Rooks say a lot of things, mostly inspired by fresh kills.
 "I'll find out where you're buried and dance on your grave," "You won't be stirring up no more trouble."
 A Rook will say "It's shank's pony for someone" if the two wagon horses are killed in a Cargo Escort mission, or even just another NPC's single carriage horse.
 Though to my tin ear it sounds like they're saying "shank's boney."
 A timely aside: Napoleon Bonaparte used to be referred to as "Boney," as in "Boney's Ribs," a then-popular multi-colored lollipop as referenced in a 1847 issue of Punch.
-"Luckily" I can just stand over the dead horses and the NPCs will repeat the triggered dialogue over and over, "someone's going to be late for supper!" etc. So finally I heard the plosive bit of "pony" after the sixth time with the volume cranked.
+"Luckily" I can just stand over the dead horses and the NPCs will repeat the triggered dialogue over and over, "someone's going to be late for supper!" etc. I finally heard the plosive bit of "pony" after the sixth time with the volume cranked.

 Only the woman Rook with the hat will laugh after every kill.
 Seems easier to find one in Westminster.
+Another will whistle a tune for awhile.
+It adds levity, doesn't wear out like someone saying "they won't be needing breakfast tomorrow" twenty-seven times.
+Hey, free breakfast.

 Sometimes during a "case the building" mission at a party you can walk upstairs past the guards (Kohr-I-Noor) and sometimes during a "case the building" mission at a party you cannot walk upstairs past the guards (A Night To Remember).
 Here's a surprise, they don't let you know either way.
 You're apparently supposed to contextualize from the one clue -- that there's people standing on the stairs in the former mission, and no one in the latter even though in other areas of the former mission, party people are partying outside in a cordonned area but if you try to join the party people it's party over for you.
 There's a few things like this that are beyond common sense and rather annoying.
 Did you know you can kidnap someone and hustle them by guards while they're saying "you're hurting me" and the guards will not care, as long as your "circle of influence" -- or whatever that white ring is called -- doesn't touch them?
 Even if you're a foot away.